TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 The cleanest solution would be some kind of structural subtyping similar to [OCaml's polymorphic variants][polymorphic-variants][^structural-subtyping].
 Unfortunately, we do not have anything like this built into the language, and my experience with libraries implementing extensible types has been uniformly poor[^poor-experience].

+[^structural-subtyping]: Polymorphic variants are probably *the* single feature I miss the most in Haskell compared to OCaml.
+Extensible records and sum types—coupled with some kind of row polymorphism—are *the* number one feature I want added to Haskell, but I understand that both the design and implementation of row polymorphism in Haskell are substantially more difficult than they seem.

+    Still, one can dream...

+[^poor-experience]: I should note that I have *not* used extensible type libraries extensively, but I've evaluated a few in the past.
+In my experience, these libraries:

+      * are far more awkward to use than "normal" algebraic data types
+      * have complex type-level implementations that leak into their APIs and error messages
+      * have inconsistent and generally poor performance

+    While Haskell is theoretically expressive enough to provide extensible types as a library, I believe it is not possible to make them *efficient* or *ergonomic* without language-level support.

 So the first thing I tried—the first thing I try whenever I need to make a Haskell type more flexible—was adding a type parameter:

 ```haskell